henrytseng/webgl-conways-game/README.md

 ## Usage

 To run use a web server.
-For example,
+For example, with nodejs installed use:

 ```
 $ npm install hostr